The Queen’s Commonwealth Essay Competition 2019 Now Open

 - Entries must be written in English.

-- Only one essay per entrant is allowed.
-Once an essay is submitted, students/teachers will not have the opportunity to revise it.
+- Only one entry per participant is allowed.
+Once an essay is submitted, students/teachers will nothave the opportunity to revise it.
 Please carefully check and improve your writing before submitting the final copy, and also ensure that all supplementary information is filled in correctly (name, contact details, topic number, etc.)

-- Plagiarism: Every year a number of students are disqualified because they are suspected of plagiarism.
-Please see our guide to plagiarism before submitting (in production).
+- Plagiarism is not accepted in the competition.
+Every year a number of students are disqualified because they are suspected of plagiarism.
+Please see our guide to plagiarism before submitting.

 - The final copy submitted for the competition must be the entrant’s own work, and cannot be excessively corrected or improved by another person.
-This does not rule out input or assistance from others.
-However, an entry will be disregarded if there is any suggestion of excessive external help.
+This does not rule out input or assistance from others but does exclude group entries.

-- Essays can only be uploaded as a Microsoft Word document (.doc) or in PDF format (.pdf).
+- Essays can only be uploaded as a Microsoft Word document (.doc or .docx) or in PDF format (.pdf).
 The online platform does not accept Google Docs (.gdoc), Pages documents (.pages) or other word processor formats.
 Note: if we are unable to find or open your essay file (either through an incorrect format or upload error), your entry may not be counted in the competition.

 - All entrants retain the copyright rights that they have for the pieces they submit, but by entering The Queen’s Commonwealth Essay Competition, each contestant consents to the use of his/her name, and/or pieces or parts thereof in any advertisements, educational materials, corpus research or media and publicity carried out or produced by the Royal Commonwealth Society and its local branches without further notice or compensation.
 The Royal Commonwealth Society can publish or decline to publish; use or decline to use, any submitted pieces at the Royal Commonwealth Society’s sole discretion.